Custom Development Environment

 Add a .ide/Dockerfile

-file in the repository root directory, and freely customize your development environment in the Dockerfile.
+file in the repository root directory to freely customize your development environment.

 to build an image as the base image for the development environment.

-Note: In the default pipeline for starting the development environment, if both default image
+Note: In the default pipeline for starting the development environment, both the default image

 and .ide/Dockerfile

-doesn't exist or fails to build, it will use the default image
+doesn't exist or fails to build, the default image

-as the base image for the development environment.
-If you find the started environment doesn't meet expectations, you can check the build logs in the prepare
+will be used as the base image for the development environment.
+If the environment doesn't meet your expectations, you can check the build logs in the prepare

 stage to see if .ide/Dockerfile